Overview

 push

-The .push() method returns a concurrent.futures.future object, which resolves to the value returned by the function.
-You can later access the value of the future using the .result() method, for example.
+The .push() method returns a SieveFuture object, which contains information about the job.
+You can later access the output using the .result() method, for example.
 This is useful for when you are pushing several jobs at once, like when processing frames from a video.
 This ensures that you are not waiting for previous frames to finish processing before pushing the next ones, and are taking full advantage of parallel processing.

 import sieve